 Research

 Numerous chemotherapies use DNA damaging agents or target DNA repair machinery to induce cytotoxicity, however, the response can vary greatly from patient to patient.
-Identifying the genetic factors that predict this response will greatly improve pateint outcomes.
+Identifying the genetic factors that predict this response will greatly improve patient outcomes.
 Furthermore, in the genome-editing field, there is growing interest in manipulating these DNA repair pathways to improve the efficiency and fidelity of editing.
 Therefore, annotating and understanding the effect of genes, variants, and recruited proteins on DNA repair is essential.
 We employ genetic screening methods with an array of phenotypic readouts (drug selection, fluorescent reporters, high-throughput sequencing, etc.) to quantify the effects of these genetic perturbations.
 We use these findings to dissect the molecular mechanisms that regulate DNA repair and translate these findings to improve genome editing and understand differential responses to cancer therapies.

-Therapeutic Response
+Genome Editing and Therapeutic Response

 We want to improve patient treatment by understanding the genetics behind our therapeutics.
 To achieve this goal, we use high-throughput screening strategies to identify genetic factors and biomarkers that predict therapeutic response, dissect modes of resistance and mechanism of action, and uncover potential combination therapies.
 Through the investigation of the underlying biology of these therapeutics, we can improve patient outcomes.